10 best Amelia alternatives for WordPress in 2026

 Final Take

-After three sample WordPress installations, side-by-side testing, and verified pricing on May 20, 2026:
+After three sample WordPress installations, side-by-side testing, May 20, 2026 competitor pricing checks, and an August 13, 2026 Bookly pricing re-check:

-- The closest WordPress-native Amelia alternative for service businesses is Bookly — 10+ year track record on WP.org, transparent $129 lifetime Pro, free tier up to 5 services, Bookly Cloud unified billing.
+- The closest WordPress-native Amelia alternative for service businesses is Bookly — 10+ year track record on WP.org, Pro from $39/yr promo / $99 regular or $99 lifetime promo / $129 regular, free tier up to 5 services, Bookly Cloud unified billing.

 - For developer-friendly customization, LatePoint is the Reddit-favorite when switching from Amelia.